-Financial Services Intermediary Business: Major regulations for user protection
+Major regulations for user protection

-Financial services intermediaries will not be required to belong to any particular financial institution in order to be able to handle a variety of services.
+Financial services intermediaries are not required to belong to any particular financial institution in order to be able to handle a variety of services.

-Instead, they will be required to protect users by limiting the services they can handle to financial services that are not considered to require a high level of explanation, prohibiting the acceptance of user assets, and requiring deposit of guarantee money.
+Instead, they are required to protect users by limiting the services they can handle to financial services that are not considered to require a high level of explanation, prohibiting the acceptance of user assets, and requiring deposit of guarantee money.